dotnet/csharplang/proposals/extensions.md

 }
 ```

-### Compatible substituted extension type
+### Compatible substituted extension types

 TL;DR: We can determine whether an implicit extension is compatible with a given underlying type
-and when successful this process yields an extension type we can use
+and when successful this process yields one or more extension types we can use
 (including required substitutions).

 An extension type `X` is compatible with given type `U` if:
 - `X` is non-generic and its underlying type is `U`, a base type of `U` or an implemented interface of `U`
-- we collect all the possible type substitutions on the type parameters of `X` yields underlying type `U`,
+- a possible type substitution on the type parameters of `X` yields underlying type `U`,
   a base type of `U` or an implemented interface of `U`.

+Note: it is possible for multiple substitutions on the type parameters of `X` to satisfy the condition above.

 We call the resulting substituted types of `X` the "compatible substituted extension types".

 ```csharp
 #nullable enable